umarhassan-mitodl/17.251-fall-2016/content/pages/assignments-and-exams/final-paper.md

 Sources
 -------

 This should be a term paper.
-The expectation is that you will use a combination of sources that range from congressional documents to {{% resource_link "3b58d2f5-c773-4613-b5e7-cdcf317e1b3f" "_CQ Weekly_" %}} to books and journal articles.
+The expectation is that you will use a combination of sources that range from congressional documents to [_CQ Weekly_](https://library.cqpress.com/cqweekly/) to books and journal articles.
 Each paper will be different in the details.
 There is an essay at the back of _Analyzing Congress_ about doing congressional research—it is recommended you consult that essay.

 Due: Class 28